-No version 6.3 of Spotlight Developer runs in 64 bit.
+No version 6.3 of Spotlight Extensions runs in 64 bit.
 However if requested we can provide a 32 Bit version.

-Spotlight Developer version 6.3 now works for all users of the PC
+Spotlight Extensions version 6.3 now works for all users of the PC

 The data is collected at regular times.
 Most data is collected daily, but some data such as wait statistics and SQL are collected at hourly intervals, or once per day.
 This is not configurable by the customer.

-Spotlight Developer does not run traces.
+Spotlight Extensions does not run traces.
 All data is captured by the Dynamic Management View.

 Uploads occur every hour.